MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 The properties on these classes are decorated with attributes that indicate the purpose of each property.

 > [!TIP]
-> For an alternative to using attributes, refer to [definining your schema with a record definition](./schema-with-record-definition.md).
+> For an alternative to using attributes, refer to [defining your schema with a record definition](./schema-with-record-definition.md).

 Here is an example of a model that is decorated with these attributes.